insure logo

 Bad credit

-If your credit score drops, it could be the reason for nonrenewal.
+If your credit score drops, it could be a reason for nonrenewal, although in some states it can’t be the only reason.

-For example, insurance companies in California increased their cancellations and nonrenewals of policies in wildfire-prone areas.
-That led to new state rules to protect homeowners in the affected areas.
+For example, insurance companies in California increased nonrenewals of policies in wildfire-prone areas.

 Beyond the risks of a natural disaster in your area, the insurance company will take your individual risks into consideration.
-A few high-risk activities include getting an aggressive dog breed, being convicted of a crime, and willfully allowing necessary home repairs to remain unfinished.
+A few high-risk activities include getting an aggressive dog breed or installing a pool

 You’ve filed too many claims